-- INTRODUCTION -- Corresponds to Section V's Review Criterion 1 (Need) This introduction section should briefly describe how you will utilize RWHAP ADAP ERF in support of preventing, reducing, or eliminating a waiting list, including through cost-cutting or cost-savings measures during the project period. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1 (Need) The purpose of this section is to demonstrate the severity of the HIV epidemic in the state/territory and the need for additional resources to meet the projected ADAP client service needs for FY 2019.
+■ INTRODUCTION -- Corresponds to Section V's Review Criterion 1 (Need)

+This introduction section should briefly describe how you will utilize RWHAP ADAP ERF in support of preventing, reducing, or eliminating a waiting list, including through cost-cutting or cost-saving measures, or to address a current or projected increase in treatment needs aligned with ending the HIV epidemic during the project period.

+■ NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1 (Need)

+The purpose of this section is to demonstrate the severity of the HIV epidemic in the state/territory and the need for additional resources to meet the projected ADAP client service needs for FY 2020.